-The Company believes that its cash, cash equivalents and short-term investments, together with cash flows from operations, will be adequate to fund the Company's regular operating requirements including \$71.3 million of lease obligations and planned investments of \$23.0 million of capital expenditures for fiscal 2022 and for the foreseeable future.
+The Company believes that its cash, cash equivalents and short-term investments, together with cash flows from operations, will be adequate to fund the Company's regular operating requirements, including \$71.9 million of lease obligations and planned investments of \$22.1 million of capital expenditures, for fiscal 2023 and for the foreseeable future.

-Cash provided by operating activities during fiscal 2021 was \$59.8 million as compared to \$30.7 million used in fiscal 2020 and \$53.4 million provided in fiscal 2019.
-Cash provided by operating activities during 2021 was primarily attributable to net income adjusted for depreciation, share-based compensation, impairment and changes in working capital.
-The increase of \$90.5 million for fiscal 2021 compared to fiscal 2020 is primarily due to net operating income versus a net operating loss and an increase in accounts payable, partially offset by higher merchandise inventories and lower store impairment charges.
+Cash provided by operating activities during fiscal 2022 was \$13.4 million as compared to \$59.8 million provided in fiscal 2021 and \$30.7 million used in fiscal 2020.
+Cash provided by operating activities during 2022 was primarily attributable to net income adjusted for depreciation, share-based compensation, impairment and changes in working capital.
+The decrease of \$46.4 million for fiscal 2022 compared to fiscal 2021 is primarily due to lower net operating income and a decrease in accounts payable and accrued bonus and benefits, partially offset by lower accounts receivable and merchandise inventories.

-At January 29, 2022, the Company had working capital of \$111.5 million compared to \$108.6 million and \$163.5 million at January 30, 2021 and February 1, 2020, respectively.
-The slight increase in working capital compared to the prior year is primarily due to higher short-terminvestments, inventory and cash and cash equivalents, partially offset by higher accrued liabilities and accounts payable.
+At January 28, 2023, the Company had working capital of \$74.7 million compared to \$111.5 million and \$108.6 million at January 29, 2022 and January 30, 2021, respectively.
+The decrease in working capital compared to the prior year is primarily due to lower short-term investments and lower inventory, partially offset by lower accounts payable and accrued bonus and benefits.

-At January 29, 2022, the Company had an unsecured revolving credit agreement, which provided for borrowings of up to \$35.0 million less the balance of any revocable letters of credit discussed below.
-The revolving credit agreement is committed until May 2022.
-The Company is in the process of obtaining a new revolving credit agreement and expects this to be completed by May of 2022.
-The credit agreement contains various financial covenants and limitations, including the maintenance of specific financial ratios with which the Company was in compliance as of January 29, 2022.
-There were no borrowings outstanding under this credit facility as of the fiscal year ended January 29, 2022 or the fiscal year ended January 30, 2021.
+At January 28, 2023, the Company had an unsecured revolving credit agreement, which provided for borrowings of up to \$35.0 million less the balance of any revocable letters of credit related to purchase commitments, and was committed through May 2027.
+The credit agreement contains various financial covenants and limitations, including the maintenance of specific financial ratios with which the Company was in compliance as of January 28, 2023.
+There were no borrowings outstanding under this credit facility as of the fiscal year ended January 29, 2022.

-The Company had no outstanding revocable letters of credit relating to purchase commitments at

-January 29, 2022, January 30, 2021 and February 1, 2020.
+The Company had no outstanding revocable letters of credit relating to purchase commitments at January 28, 2023, January 29, 2022 and January 30, 2021.

-Expenditures for property and equipment totaled \$4.1 million, \$14.0 million and \$8.3 million in fiscal 2021, 2020 and 2019, respectively.
-The expenditures for fiscal 2021 were primarily for additional investments in six new stores, distribution center and information technology.
+Expenditures for property and equipment totaled \$19.4 million, \$4.1 million and \$14.0 million in fiscal 2022, 2021 and 2020, respectively.
+The expenditures for fiscal 2022 were primarily for additional investments in 19 new stores, distribution center and information technology.

-Net cash used by investing activities totaled \$25.3 million for fiscal 2021 compared to \$64.5 million provided for fiscal 2020 and \$22.6 million used in fiscal 2019.
-In fiscal 2021, the cash used was primarily attributable to the increase in net purchases of short-term investments, partially offset by lower expenditures for property and equipment.
+Net cash provided by investing activities totaled \$16.0 million for fiscal 2022 compared to \$25.3 million used in fiscal 2021 and \$64.5 million provided for fiscal 2020.
+In fiscal 2022, the cash provided was primarily attributable to the increase in net sales of short-term investments, partially offset by expenditures for property and equipment.

-Net cash used by financing activities totaled \$31.8 million in fiscal 2021 compared to net cash used of \$27.2 million for fiscal 2020 and \$41.6 million for fiscal 2019.
-The increase in cash used was primarily due to higher dividend payments and higher share repurchase amounts.
+Net cash used by financing activities totaled \$29.3 million in fiscal 2022 compared to net cash used of \$31.8 million for fiscal 2021 and \$27.2 million for fiscal 2020.
+The decrease in cash used was primarily due to lower share repurchase amounts, partially offset by higher dividend payments.